On the Robustness of Normalizing Flows for Inverse Problems in Imaging: On the Robustness of Conditional NFs

 \subsubsection{A 2D toy experiment}

-We constructed a simple 2D toy experiment, demonstrating that the conditional affine coupling layer can cause errors in inverse problems for OOD conditional inputs.
+We constructed a simple 2D toy experiment, demonstrating that the conditional affine coupling flows can suffer from exploding inverse for OOD conditional inputs.
 A forward model of the inverse problem is selected as follows: